elise-green/Surf-Shop-Project/README.md

 ## User Stories:
 - As a user I want to be able to see the list of rented out equipment.
-- As a user I want to choose a specific piece of equipment see if it is in stock.
 - As a user I want to be able to add a piece of equipment to the rented list.
-- As a user I want to be able to print a list of all the available surfboards.
+- As a user I want to be able to print a list of all the available equipment.
-- As a user I want to be able to get the price of the gear selected for a specific time or an hourly rate.
+- As a user I want to be able to get the price of the gear selected for a specific time.
 - As a user I want to be able to add a piece of equipment to the inventory.
--
--
+- As a user I want to be able to save the stock and rented equipment to the file.
+- As a user I want to be able to be able to reload stock amd rented and resume where I was.